Dionysos4488/My-.CIA-Archive/README.md

 []()
 ## Information
 If you know a Game that you want in the archive i can add it for you.\
-You can Post a recommandation here: https://www.reddit.com/r/retrogamesrecom/ \
+You can Post a recommendation here: https://www.reddit.com/r/retrogamesrecom/ \
 \
 \
 note:\